luozejian/video-generator/README.md

 # Video Generator

-An Video generator that supports creating videos of precise sizes for testing purposes.
+An video generator that supports creating videos of precise sizes for testing purposes.

 ## Features